 On Windows machines, the CDC will enumerate as Curiosity Virtual COM Port and appear in the Ports section of the Windows Device Manager.
 The COM port number can also be found there.

 Info: On older Windows systems, a USB driver is required for CDC.
-This driver is included in installations of Atmel Studio/Microchip MPLAB® X IDE.
+This driver is included in installations of both MPLAB® X IDE and Atmel Studio 7.

 On Linux machines, the CDC will enumerate and appear as /dev/ttyACM#.